Indoor pollution can make you sick. Here's how to keep your home's air clean

 "There's also various levels of tax benefits," says Macomber.
 "A lot of them are credits that are available to low and moderate income."

-The IRS explains these home improvement credits, which center around energy inefficiency.
+The IRS explains these home improvement credits, which revolve around energy inefficiency.
 They include heat pumps and insulation, "which lead directly to better indoor air quality," Macomber says.
-For instance, you can claim up to $2000 per year for a qualifying heat pump, which uses electricity to move heat from a cool place to a warm place.
+For instance, you can claim up to $2,000 per year for a qualifying heat pump, which uses electricity to move heat from a cool place to a warm place.

 Air upgrades in apartments and commercial buildings